Echo of Barbara

 Echo of Barbara is a 1960 British crime film directed by Sidney Hayers, and starring Mervyn Johns and Maureen Connell.
 It was written by John Kruse based on the 1959 novel of the same title by Jonathan Burke.
 It was one of several crime films Hayers made for Anglo-Amalgamated.

 Plot

-Soho stripper Paula Brown poses as Barbara, the missing sister of crooked Sam Roscoe, hoping to uncover the whereabouts of stolen money.
+Soho stripper Paula Brown poses as Barbara, the missing daughter of crooked Sam Roscoe, hoping to uncover the whereabouts of stolen money.